SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/getting-started/login.md

 description: How to download and install SuperOffice Mobile CRM.
 author: Bergfrid Dias
 so.date: 07.24.2023
-keywords: mobile, Apple AppStore, Google Play, download, login, sign in so.topic: howto so.version: 10
+keywords: mobile, Apple AppStore, Google Play, download, login, sign in, install so.topic: howto so.version: 10
 language: en
+so.envir: online
 so.client: mobile
 ---

 # First time use/log in

 The Mobile CRM app is available for all users of SuperOffice CRM 9 or higher.

-To download the Mobile CRM app follow these steps:
+It is distributed via the respective operating system's app store channels.

+## Download and install the app

 1. Access [Apple AppStore][6] or [Google Play][7] depending on your device.

     ![Mobile CRM download -app-screen][img6]

+    You can also open a web browser on your device, go to[online.SuperOffice.com/mobile][3], and click **install** to choose your device type.

 2. Download and install the **SuperOffice Mobile CRM** app.